MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-classic-migrate.md

     ```

 - **Detailed analysis with PowerShell script**: For a more detailed investigation, including information at both the subscription and resource levels (with add-ons configuration), run [this PowerShell script](https://github.com/Azure/Microsoft-Defender-for-Cloud/blob/main/Powershell%20scripts/Analyze%20Defender%20For%20Storage%20Configuration/Analyze-DefenderForStorageConfig.ps1).
 - **Workbook for subscription-level coverage details**: Use the provided workbook to see which plans are enabled at the subscription level and their configuration details.
-To access the workbook, see [Microsoft Defender for Storage - Price Estimation Dashboard 4.0](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Workbooks/Microsoft%20Defender%20for%20Storage%20Price%20Estimation).
+To access the workbook, see [Microsoft Defender for Storage - Price Estimation Dashboard](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Workbooks/Microsoft%20Defender%20for%20Storage%20Price%20Estimation).

 ## Migration methods

 To enable and configure the new Microsoft Defender for Storage plan, you have several options:

 - **Azure built-in policy (recommended)**: Apply [built-in policies](defender-for-storage-policy-enablement.md) to uniformly secure all existing and future storage accounts at scale within a defined scope, such as management groups.
-- **Infrastructure as Code (IaC) templates**: Use [Terraform](defender-for-storage-infrastructure-as-code-enablement.md#terraform-template), [Bicep](defender-for-storage-infrastructure-as-code-enablement.md#bicep-template), or [Azure Resource Manager templates](defender-for-storage-infrastructure-as-code-enablement.md#azure-resource-manager-template) for automated deployment and configuration.
+- **Infrastructure as Code (IaC) templates**: Use [Terraform](defender-for-storage-infrastructure-as-code-enablement.md#terraform-template), [Bicep](defender-for-storage-infrastructure-as-code-enablement.md#bicep-template), or [Azure Resource Manager](defender-for-storage-infrastructure-as-code-enablement.md#azure-resource-manager-template) templates for automated deployment and configuration.
 - **Azure portal**: Migrate to the new plan [through the Azure portal](defender-for-storage-azure-portal-enablement.md).
     1. Navigate to **Environment settings** in Defender for Cloud or the Defender for Cloud pane in one of the storage accounts.
     1. Under **Storage**, select **New plan available**.
     1. In the **Upgrade Defender for Storage plan** pane, choose your configuration options and then select **Upgrade subscription**.
 - **REST API**: Use the [REST API](defender-for-storage-rest-api-enablement.md) to enable the new plan programmatically.

-> [!NOTE]
-> To enable the new plan, make sure to disable the old Defender for Storage policies.
-Look for and disable policies named:
->
-> - "Configure Azure Defender for Storage to be enabled"
-> - "Azure Defender for Storage should be enabled"
-> - "Configure Microsoft Defender for Storage to be enabled (per-storage account plan)"
-> - "Configure Microsoft Defender for Storage (Classic) to be enabled"
-> - "Deploy Defender for Storage (Classic) on storage accounts"

 ## Identify active policies

-To enable the new plan, make sure to disable the old Defender for Storage policies.
-Look for and disable policies named:
+To enable the new plan, make sure to disable the old Defender for Storage policies:

 - "Configure Azure Defender for Storage to be enabled"
 - "Azure Defender for Storage should be enabled"